-So spread out some plastic and just let the pumpkin seeds fly, and enjoy some pure old-fashioned fun.
-I think we could all use a little more of that!
+So spread out some plastic, let the pumpkin seeds fly, and enjoy some pure old-fashioned fun.

 - As you’re scooping out your pumpkins, separate the seeds into a bowl.